biocore/biom-format/README.md

 Getting help
 ------------

-To get help with biom, you should use the [biom](http://stackoverflow.com/questions/tagged/biom) tag on StackOverflow (SO), or post the the [QIIME 2 Forum](http://forum.qiime2.org).
+To get help with biom, you should use the [biom](http://stackoverflow.com/questions/tagged/biom) tag on StackOverflow (SO), or post to the [QIIME 2 Forum](http://forum.qiime2.org).
 Before posting a question, check out SO's guide on how to [ask a question](http://stackoverflow.com/questions/how-to-ask).
 The biom-format developers regularly monitor the `biom` SO tag.